The Tourism and Events team international research data includes:

 How many international travellers will visit Victoria in the future?

-Visit Tourism Research Australia for more including interactive dashboards.
+Visit Tourism Research Australia for the latest tourism forecasts for Australia.

 Want to know more about our international markets?